Introduction to Delaware Slot Machine Casino Gambling 2018

 Notably, the Delaware Lottery has a policy of winner privacy.
 As slot machines fall under their jurisdiction, they will never release the names of winners for promotional purposes, unless the winner specifies otherwise.

-If you are interested in any of several interesting details of Delaware’s gaming regulations, the Delaware Lottery publicly offers its Video Lottery & Table Game Regulations.
+If you are interested in any of several unusual details of Delaware’s gaming regulations, the Delaware Lottery publicly offers its Video Lottery & Table Game Regulations.

 *The purpose of this section is to inform the public of state gambling laws and how the laws apply to various forms of gambling.
 This information is not intended to provide legal advice.